-This specific gen4 module features a 5.0" colour TFT LCD display, with Resistive Touch (DT), or Capacitive Touch (DCT).
-It is powered by the feature-rich 4D Systems Diablo16 Graphics Processor, which offers an array of functionality and options for any Designer / Integrator / User.
+This specific gen4 module features a 4.3" colour TFT LCD display, with Resistive Touch (DT), or Capacitive Touch (DCT), microSD memory Storage, GPIO and Communications, along with multiple millisecond resolution timers, and Audio Generation built-in.

+It is powered by the feature-rich 4D Systems Diablo16 Graphics Processor, which offers a wide range of functionality and options for any Designer / Integrator / User.

-The Diablo16 processor features include 16 customisable GPIO, capable of PWM, Serial, I2C, SPI, Pulse Out, Quadrature Input, and Analog Input.
+Diablo16 processor features include 16 customisable GPIO, capable of PWM, Serial, I2C, SPI, Pulse Out, Quadrature Input, and Analog Input.